Family of West Palm Beach chemist who OD'd on kratom sues smoke shop for his death

 In this instance, said Boca Raton attorney Andrew Norden, they did not.

-Hannah Phillips is a journalist covering public safety and criminal justice at The Palm Beach Post.
-You can reach her at hphillips@pbpost.com.
-Help support our journalism and subscribe today.
+Hannah Phillips covers public safety and criminal justice at The Palm Beach Post, part of the USA TODAY Network.
+She can be reached at hphillips@pbpost.com.

 This article originally appeared on Palm Beach Post: Family sues over Florida chemist's fatal overdose on diet supplement kratom